March 18-24, 2025

 * * * * *

-Students Taylor Dunagan, Jacob Gould, Brooke McMillan, Nevaeh Morris, Vanee Patel, Justin Straus and Erin Yenawine in the Gary W. Rollins College of Business were named 2024-25 John C. Stophel Distinguished Students by Chambliss, Bahner & Stophel, P.C.
+Gary W. Rollins College of Business students Taylor Dunagan, Jacob Gould, Brooke McMillen, Nevaeh Morris, Vanee Patel, Justin Straus and Erin Yenawine were named 2024-25 John C. Stophel Distinguished Students by Chambliss, Bahner & Stophel, P.C.

 * * * * *